hlatkyd/ampd/README.md

 --output-meta       Output metadata to file.
 --output-all        Output aux files, except local maxima scalogram.
 --output-lms        Ouptut local maxima scalogram matrix in auxdir.
+--autoflip          Flip data along Y axis if events are minima as determined by
+                    the centre of mass of a histogram of the data.
+Default is ON
 ```
 Some defaults in case optional arguments are not given are defined in ampd.h.
 Reset these as convenient, then recompile.

+###Testing

+Test data samples are found in ```./test/data``` directory.
+The script ```test.sh``` can be called with arguments corrspondind to the type of data, currently: "resp" and "puls".
+See code for more detail.

 Utility programs
 ---